-EXPECTATIONS FOR ADMITTED STUDENTS Admission to the Central Michigan University College of Medicine ("CMED") is conditioned upon a student's understanding and acceptance of CMED's Student Handbook and CMU and CMED's policies.
-This includes, for example, CMED's Medical Student Compliance with Health Requirements, including Health the Insurance Coverage policy ("Health Policy"), which sets forth basic vaccination requirements for CMED students.
-CMED incorporates many education opportunities into the medical student educational experience, including the comprehensive community clerkship.
+EXPECTATIONS FOR ADMITTED STUDENTS Admission to the Central Michigan University College of Medicine is conditioned upon a student's understanding and acceptance of the College's Student Handbook and CMU and College of Medicine policies.
+This includes, for example, the College of Medicine Medical Student Compliance with Health Requirements, including Health the Insurance Coverage policy ("Health Policy"), which sets forth basic vaccination requirements for College of Medicine students.
+The College of Medicine incorporates many education opportunities into the medical student educational experience, including the comprehensive community clerkship.
 Clinical education may occur at CMU facilities, independent providers, hospitals, and other healthcare organizations (collectively "clinical education affiliates").
-As a CMED medical student, you will be expected to comply with policies at these clinical education affiliates, including policies related to the health and safety of clinical education affiliate patients, employees, and fellow student learners.
+As a College of Medicine medical student, you will be expected to comply with policies at these clinical education affiliates, including policies related to the health and safety of clinical education affiliate patients, employees, and fellow student learners.
 These policies often address specific requirements for personal protection equipment, immunizations, and other health and safety-related considerations.
-CMED does not provide non-medical exemptions from CMED policies, including the Health Policy, and clinical education affiliates manage their own health and safety policies.
-Additionally, CMED students are expected to comply with clinical education affiliate policies that may be unique to specific facilities. e.g., the Ethical and Religious Directives for Catholic Health Care Services.
-CMED welcomes and invites any questions regarding these admission requirements and opportunities to ensure your successful engagement with CMED's clinical education affiliates.
+The College of Medicine does not provide nonmedical exemptions from College of Medicine policies, including the Health Policy, and clinical education affiliates manage their own health and safety policies.
+Additionally, College of Medicine students are expected to comply with clinical education affiliate policies that may be unique to specific facilities, e.g., the Ethical and Religious Directives for Catholic Health Care Services.
+The College of Medicine welcomes and invites any questions regarding these admission requirements and opportunities to ensure your successful engagement with the College's clinical education affiliates.